Arc’teryx Atom SL Hoody

 The thin, water-resistant (but not waterproof), 20-denier Tyono shell fabric is very light but durable for its weight; I’ve seen no damage after a lot of use.
 The front zipper is designed to lock in place, not slipping open—a smart feature for high-velocity activities.
 The fit is trim, with space for layering a warm, long-sleeve top underneath.

-For active people who head outdoors year-round in variable weather, the Atom SL Hoody can become downright habit-forming.
+For active people who head outdoors year-round in variable weather, the Atom SL Hoody offers a bit of warmth not generally found in ultralight shells, which makes your entire layering system lighter and more versatile.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.